Community Mental Health Services Block Grant

 Block Grant legislation stipulates that as a condition of the funding agreement for the grant, State's will provide opportunity for the public to comment on the State Plan.
 States will make the Plan public in such a manner to facilitate comment from any person (including Federal or other public agency) during the development of the Plan (including any revisions) and after the submission of the Plan to the Secretary of the Department of Health and Human Services.

-The FY 2010-11 and 2012 Plan was submitted to CMHS on September 1, 2011.
 A request of approval of a modification to the Plan may be made at any time during the year.
 Comments on the Plan may be made at any time during the year.
-Comments will be considered in any modification of this plan, and/or in the formulation of the 2012-13 Plan.
+Comments will be considered in any modification or formulation of the Bi-Annual Plan.

 You may forward any comments on the Plan to Email Address: email@example.com.

 Quarterly: Report forms:

 To request the current version of the DHCS 1785QTR Grant Financial Quarterly Report, please send an email to: firstname.lastname@example.org.

 Year-End Report forms: